hx2A/py5website/tutorials/py5-modes.rst

 Observe that any "``py5.``" and "``self.``" prefixes are removed.
 There are no "``import py5``" or "``from py5 import *``" statements.

-To actually use this, make sure you have installed the py5 Jupyter Notebook Kernel, as described on the :doc:`install` page.
+To actually use this, make sure you have installed the py5 Jupyter Notebook Kernel, as described on the `Install py5 </install/#jupyter-notebook-kernel>`_ page.
 Then start Jupyter Lab using this command:

 .. code:: bash